Founded by the Romans, birthplace of Cézanne and City of arts

 Statue of Good King René, Count of Provence, on the Cours Mirabeau at Aix-en Provence

 During the early 13th century Aix became the capital of the County of Provence and seat of the ‘so-called’ Aix Parliament.
 Its ‘Golden Age’ was during the latter half of the 15th century under ‘Good King René’.
 However, the City did not become French till 1487 along with the rest of the County.

 Nowadays Aix, is a charming and graceful city with 17th and 18th-century buildings, squares and magnificent avenues.

 The most well-known of these avenues is the Cours Mirabeau, named after the Revolutionary politician, right in the centre of town and lined with magnificent plane trees.
 Constructed on the old ramparts, the Cours Mirabeau is really the hub of Aix with many cafés including the famous Café des Deux Garçons (see below).

 Packed with museums, markets, stately boutiques and terrace cafes, not to mention fountains (it didn’t get its name as ‘city of a thousand fountains’ for nothing), Aix is a wonderful medley of contrasts – buoyant and laid-back, ancient and modern.

 It’s perfect for those who love whiling away the days soaking up the many local and varied treasures.
-And if that means kicking back on a shady terrace, lazily watching the crowds scurry past as you sip a pastis or tuck into a hearty boeuf Provençale, this is certainly the place to do it.
+And if that means kicking back on a shady terrace, lazily watching the crowds scurry past as you sip a pastis or tuck into a hearty Boeuf Provençale, this is certainly the place to do it.

-Aix en Provence: art galleries & museums
+Art galleries & museums

 Any city with a 2,000 year-old history and a firm artists’ following is bound to have its fair share of museums and galleries.
 And Aix is no exception.